Howard's current composition schedule

 Kyra takes up new Appointment

-Kyra has been appointed as Chief of Staff to Redgrave based in their London office with effect Monday 7 April.
+Kyra is now Chief of Staff to Redgrave based in their London office with effect Monday 7 April.
 Redgrave is a leadership advisory firm specialising in executive search, interim leadership and leadership assessments to advise business owners, investors and leaders, helping them build high performing leadership teams and boards by connecting them with exceptional global talent.
 Kyra is joining in a multi-faceted, newly created role as a key part of the leadership team, to help build and improve the business.

 See redgravesearch.com